 An example of a template for the User Journey Map.
 Download the map template.

 — understanding users’ needs through visualization and storytelling;

 — the team sees the pain points, obstacles tied to certain actions of the user;

 — helps to identify opportunities for improvement.

-The tools that we covered in this article are important, but still remain tools.
-It is important to be able to use it, but more important to understand when they are needed, and when you can do without them.
+The tools that we covered in this article are important, but they still remain tools.
+It is important to be able to use them, but more important to understand when they are needed, and when you can do without them.
 Well-composed personas or maps help to argue and make decisions.
 But do not use them just because it's a popular tool and other companies do it.
 Understand the purposes of the project and synchronize actions with it.

 In any case, the need for empathy in UX/UI design only increases, and this approach allows us to understand how people behave, feel, and solve problems.
 In the era of globalization and diversity, you can no longer stay away from the consumers of the product you are creating for them.
 Relying on UX human centered design, destroy borders and be open.

 Got a project in mind?
 We’d love to hear what matters to youContact us